gyselroth/php-task-scheduler/README.md

 * [Real world examples](#real-world-examples)

 ## Why?
 PHP isn't a multithreaded language and neither can it handle (most) tasks asynchronous.
 Sure there is pthreads and pcntl but those are only usable in cli mode (or should only be used there).
-Using this library you are able to write your code async, schedule tasks and let them execute behind the scenes.
+Using this library you are able to write taks which can be executed in parallel by the same or any other system.

 ## How does it work (The short way please)?
 A job is scheduled via a task scheduler and gets written into a central message queue (MongoDB).
 All Queue nodes will get notified in (soft) realtime that a new job is available.